Top 10 Questions to Ask Yourself Before You Refinance A House

 NO - Hmmm, the rate is a big factor in the refinance decision!
 Without lowering your rate, you'll have to have some pretty solid alternate reasons to justify a refi.
 Move on to Question 3!

 3. Do you want to shorten the length of your mortgage term when you refinance a house?

-YES - Choosing to refinance a house may be a great option for you!
-Refinancing has upfront costs, but a shorter term can save you big money in the long run.
+YES - Choosing to refinance a house may be a great option for you because shortening your term saves you on overall interest paid.
 You may want to check out questions 5-10 to see if any of those factors impact your decision.

 NO - Let's keep talking.
 Move on to Question 4!

 4. Have you reached 20% equity in your home and are looking to eliminate mortgage insurance?

 (FHA loans require a refinance to Conventional in order to drop the mortgage insurance premium)